filesender/filesender/docs/v3.0/install/index.md

 started with your own `config.php`.
 This is done to make life easier when packaging the software.

 The below commands will initialise a config file and set permissions correctly.
-Make the files, tmp and log directories writable by the web daemon user (`apache` on RedHat/CentOS, `www-data` on Debian), copy the config file in place from the template and allow the web daemon user to read the config.php configuration file:
+The commands make the files, tmp and log directories writable by the web daemon user (`apache` on RedHat/CentOS, `www-data` on Debian), copy the config file in place from the template and allow the web daemon user to read the config.php configuration file:

 On all distributions run: